 Grade 1: Light Traffic

 Grade 1 tiles are intended for decorative purposes and areas with minimal foot traffic.
 They are generally used on walls or other low-impact areas where durability is not a primary concern.
+If you’re focusing on aesthetics, learn how to select tiles that complement your home décor to ensure your choices align beautifully with your space.

 Applications: Best suited for wall tiles, backsplashes or other surfaces that don’t experience foot traffic.